 The software development plan (SDP) elaborates the process framework into a fully detailed plan.
 It is the defining document for the project's process.
 It must comply with the contract (if any), comply with organization standards (if any), evolve along with the design and requirements, and be used consistently across all subordinate organizations doing software development.
-Two indications of a useful SDP are peri-
+Two indications of a useful SDP are periodic updating (it is not stagnant shelfware) and understanding and acceptance by managers and practitioners alike.
+Figure 6-6 provides a default outline for a software development plan.